scubajorgen/GarminTrackConverter/README.md

 # Garmin Track Converter
 ## Introduction
 ### Goal
 The **Garmin Track Converter** is an application intended to convert ANT/Garmin .FIT track or activity files containing GPS data from an attached Garmin device to a GPX 1.1 file containing track and waypoints.
-It can be used without the Garmin cloud applications.
+It directly access the files on the device and can be used without the need for the Garmin cloud applications.
 It has been created for and tested with the Garmin Edge 810/830/1040 bike computer, Garmin Fenix 7 and recently GPSMAP 66sr and GPSMAP 67, but it might be useful for other Garmins devices as well.
+It's tested on Windows, not on Linux.

 Garmin .FIT tracks (activities) do not contain marked waypoints.
 These are stored in a separate file.
 On the Garmin Edge 810, 830 and 1040 this file is ```Locations.fit```, on the Fenix ```Lctns.fit```.
 On the GPSMAPs waypoints are stored in GPX files, one per day.
 During conversion of the track, the converter checks the waypoint files and incorporates waypoints in the GPX that were logged during recording of the track (activity).

-Garmin Track Converter can also be used to check the routes that are stored on the device and can be used to upload new waypoint or route files (it uses the feature of Garmin devices that imports GPX files that  are copied to /Garmin/NewFiles directory).
+Garmin Track Converter can also be used to check the courses (routes) that are stored on the device and can be used to upload new waypoint or course files (it uses the feature of Garmin devices that imports GPX files that  are copied to /Garmin/NewFiles directory).

 ![](image/GarminTrackConverter.png)

 ### Features
 * Conversion of activity fit files to GPX 1.1
+* GPX track extensions
 * Including waypoints logged during the activity
 * GPX segments (\<trkseg\>) are based on (in this order)
   * start/stop events